Thafani24/Buddy-System-Memory-Allocator/README.md

 ## Overview

 The Buddy System minimizes fragmentation by splitting and merging memory blocks into sizes that are powers of 2.
-This project demonstrates memory allocation, deallocation, and visualization.
+This project is a simulation of the Buddy Memory Allocation System, a dynamic memory management technique widely used in operating systems.
+The program demonstrates the allocation and deallocation of memory using a binary tree structure to minimize fragmentation and ensure efficient utilization of memory blocks.

 ### Features
 - **Dynamic Allocation:** Handles memory requests of varying sizes.
-- **Block Splitting:** Divides larger blocks to fit the request size.
-- **Buddy Merging:** Combines adjacent free blocks to create larger blocks.
-- **Visualization:** Displays memory status after each operation.
+- **Tree-Based Visualization:** View the memory map with detailed node information (allocated, divided, or free).
+- **Efficient Deallocation:** Reclaim and merge memory blocks when no longer needed.
+- **Simple CLI Interface:** User-friendly console-based interface for interaction.

+### Usage
+#### Menu Options:
+##### 1. Allocate Process into Memory:

+- Specify the size of the memory request.
+- The system attempts to allocate memory based on availability and the buddy system rules.

+##### 2. Remove Process from Memory:

+- Specify the size of the process to deallocate.
+- The system reclaims memory and merges adjacent blocks when possible.

+##### 3. Tree Structure of Memory Allocation Map:

+- View the current memory allocation as a tree, showing the state of each block.

+##### 4. Exit:

+- Close the application.

 ---